 Nighttime in Byblos

-…before walking along to the small harbour (reminiscent of a small Greek island).
-It is thought this little harbour was used for fishing, even in Phoenician times, as it isn’t deep enough for the ships the Phoenicians used for trade.
+– before walking to the small harbour (reminiscent of a small Greek island).
+It is thought this little harbour was used for fishing, even in Phoenician times, as it isn’t deep enough for the ships they used for trade.
 Archaeologists still haven’t found the location of the ancient port.
 I’m delighted to know there are still mysteries to be solved!

-By the harbour is a number of lovely fish restaurants with a view.
-I had dinner at Pépé’s Fishing Club, where you choose a fish and pay according to weight.
+By the little harbour are several lovely fish restaurants with amazing views.
+We had dinner at Pépé’s Fishing Club, where you choose a fish and pay according to weight.
 Fell off the bone, practically.
 Delish!
-I dined with two fellow travellers, and we can all recommend it.
+My two fellow travellers agreed wholeheartedly.

-So can a whole host of other celebs who have stopped off here through the years: Vaclav Havel, Geraldine Chaplin, a Kennedy or two, poor Aldo Moro… – all proudly presented in photos with Pépé Abed, the late founder.
-All in all, you feel transported to say Saint-Tropez in the 60s.
-There’s also a little museum here containing various items found by Pépé while diving: statues, Roman jugs, etc.
+As does a whole host of other celebs who have stopped off here through the years: Vaclav Havel, Geraldine Chaplin, a Kennedy or two, poor Aldo Moro… All proudly presented in photos with Pépé Abed, the late founder.
+All in all, you feel transported to Saint-Tropez in the 60s.
+There’s also a little museum here containing various items Pépé found while diving: Roman jugs, statues, etc.

-Byblos is just 40 km north of the Lebanese capital, and Beirutis often come up to Byblos especially for a meal at Pépé’s.
+Byblos is just 40 km north of the Lebanese capital, and Beirutis often come up, especially for a meal at Pépé’s.